 Good nutrition in general is key to maintaining a healthy brain (and keeping the rest of you healthy!).
 In fact, studies show that nutrition affects brain development and function throughout our lives.
 Fueling your brain with fat, in particular, encourages ketosis, which provides energy to the brain and helps protect against brain diseases, among other health benefits.
 A diet high in monounsaturated fats can also increase production of acetylcholine, a neurotransmitter that plays an important role in learning and memory.

-The Top 3 Dietary Fats for Better Brain Health
+Top 3 Dietary Fats for Your Mind and Body

 1. Polyunsaturated Fat